Pelvic inflammatory disease

 • nausea or vomiting.

-Your doctor will ask you about your symptoms, including your period, any previous operations and whether you have any sexual partner who has an STI.
-Your doctor will also examine your abdomen (tummy) and, with your consent, do a vaginal (internal) examination.
+• They’ll ask you about your symptoms, including your period, any previous operations you’ve had and whether you have a sexual partner who has a sexually transmitted infection for PID.
+They will also examine your abdomen (tummy) and, with your consent, do a vaginal (internal) examination.
 Read more about informed consent.

-The doctor will also request blood tests, a urine (pee) test and vaginal swabs to check for the cause of your infection.
-However, your swab tests can be negative for STIs even if you have PID.
+• Your healthcare provider will also do blood tests, a urine (pee) test and a vaginal swab to check for the cause of your infection.
+Your swab test can be negative for STIs even if you have PID.

-If you have PID, your doctor will also recommend a sexual health check to check for other STIs such as HIV.
+• If you have PID, your healthcare provider will recommend that you have a sexual health check to check for other STIs such as HIV.

-Sometimes, if your symptoms are severe, or if you have any complications, your doctor will ask for an ultrasound scan on your abdomen or other investigations.
+• If your symptoms are severe, or if you have any complications, your healthcare provider will ask for an ultrasound scan of your abdomen or other investigations.

-If your doctor thinks it's very likely you have PID, you will be given a course of antibiotics, usually before test results are available.
-This is to lower the risk of any possible long-term complications.
+If your healthcare provider thinks it's very likely you have PID, you will be given a course of antibiotics, usually before test results come back.
+This is because it's important to treat PID s soon as possible to lower your risk of long-term complications.

-A combination of antibiotics are used to treat PID as it is usually caused by a number of different bacteria The treatment usually includes a single antibiotic injection and oral antibiotics tablets for 2 weeks.
+A combination of antibiotics is used to treat PID as it's usually caused by a number of different bacteria The treatment usually includes a single antibiotic injection and antibiotic tablets for 2 weeks.

-• Make sure you finish the course of treatment, even if your tests are all clear and you are feeling better.
+• Make sure you finish the full course of treatment, even if your tests are all clear and you're feeling better.

-• If your symptoms do not improve or get worse within 2–3 days of treatment see your doctor again.
+• If your symptoms don't improve or get worse within 2 to 3 days of treatment see your doctor again.

 • Return to your doctor or clinic for a follow-up check after treatment.

-• Don't have sex again (or use condoms if that’s not possible) for 2 weeks from the start of your treatment and until 1 week after any recent sexual partners have been treated.
-Read more about partner notification/contact tracing(external link).
+• To prevent reinfection, don't have sex again (or use condoms if that's not possible) for 2 weeks from the start of your treatment and until any sexual contacts have been tested and treated.

-In severe cases of PID, your doctor may refer you to the hospital for admission to have medicines through a drip in your arm (intravenously).
+If you have severe PID, your healthcare provider may refer you to the hospital to have medicines intravenously (through a drip in your arm).

-The complications of PID get worse with repeat infections, so prevention is essential.
+The complications of pelvic inflammatory disease (PID) get worse with repeated infections, so prevention of PID is very important.

-Most PID in young women is the result of infection with an STI.
+Most PID in young women is the result of a sexually transmitted infection (STI).

-• You can prevent these infections by using a condom every time you have sex, especially when having sex with new partners.
+• You can prevent STIs by using a condom every time you have sex, especially when having sex with new partners.
+Read more about safer sex.

-• Have a STI check before any gynaecological procedure like an IUD insertion or termination of pregnancy.
+• Have an STI check before any gynaecological procedure such as an IUD insertion or termination of pregnancy.

 • Prompt treatment of STI may help prevent PID.